ey7/project-four/README.md

 ## Bugs and known issues

+- The use of Django's class based views such as ListView was very convenient for the display and pagination of the all racqquets pages.
+However they gave me some issues with the implementation of the search functionality, which was originally intented to be available on the all racqquets page.
+As a workaround, I decided to implement the search function as a standalone page which worked out well.

 - On the cart page the user is able to increment and decrement individual cart item quantities using the plus and minus buttons.
 I realized that maybe the user had multiple cart items of a particular product and would like to remove them all at once.

 - I then had to write an additional function and insert another button that would allow this.
 Hitting the minus button when the cart item quantity is 1 will delete that particular cart item completely from the cart.
 This might have unintended consequences for the user.